Skip to main content

 Image used with permission by copyright holder

-A big reason why I’d like to see this is because of the increasing amount of data Microsoft gathers about Windows users.
+A big reason why I’d like to see this has to do with the increasing amount of data Microsoft gathers about Windows users.
 Since Windows 8.1, Microsoft has offered subsequent versions of the OS for free, and mostly because the OS has turned into a service that Microsoft is able to monetize thought data collection and advertising.
 I don’t suspect that will change with Windows 12.

 Although some privacy-focused folks have justified issues with Microsoft’s data collection, those efforts mean that Windows updates remain free for license holders, rather than being $100 or so upgrades, as was the case in previous Windows versions.

-Microsoft’s multibillion investment in OpenAI is already revolutionizing every part of the company, from Bing Chat to AI features throughout Skype.
-In Windows 12, I want to see AI touch every part of the OS.
+Microsoft’s multi-billion investment in OpenAI already revolutionized every part of the company, from Bing Chat to AI features throughout Skype.
+In Windows 12, it’s expected that AI will affect every part of the OS even more.

 Windows 11 brought a much-needed face-lift to Microsoft’s OS.
 Rounded corners, a centered taskbar, and updated icons across the board make Windows 11 feel like a much more modern OS.
-However, Microsoft traded the customization Windows is known for in the process.
+Windows 12 could take this further whenever Microsoft is ready to push it out.
+The company shared a mock-up of what looks like a new version of Windows, with a floating and translucent taskbar.
+It’s unknown if this will come to Windows 12, but it sure does look nice.

-In Windows 12, I want to see deeper customization options.
-There are several tools that make Windows 11 look like Windows 10, and I want to see Microsoft integrate those features into the OS itself.
-In particular, I want to see options for moving the taskbar to different sides of the screen, changing Start menu styles, and disabling features like widgets.
+But we still want to see deeper customization options.
+There are several tools that make Windows 11 look like Windows 10, and Microsoft could integrate those features into Windows 12 itself.
+Options for moving the taskbar to different sides of the screen, changing Start menu styles, and disabling system features like widgets would be appreciated.

 Read more